 Business in the Community and Public Health England have developed an employer tool-kit for physical activity, healthy eating and healthier weight.
 Guidance on healthier and sustainable catering is also available.

-Diabetes - A Guide for the African & Caribbean Community
+A Guide for the African & Caribbean Community on diabetes

 Members of black, Asian and other minority ethnic groups are at an increased risk of chronic health conditions at a lower BMI than the white population.
 Diabetes is an example of this.
 More information from NICE can be found here.
 Support is available via Diabetes UK.